bdulac/bdulac.github.io/_drafts/2014-10-17-compile-time-checking-java.md

 <p>
 </p>
 <p>
 The Sun Java SE distribution provided from the starting point a facility for annotation processing at compile-time called <a href="http://docs.oracle.com/javase/1.5.0/docs/guide/apt/">APT</a> (for Annotation Processing Tool).
-This was a vendor-specific feature (in <em>Sun</em> packages) executed in a specific eponym command line tool.
+This was a vendor-specific feature (in <em>Sun</em> packages) executed in a specific and eponymous command line tool.
 </p>
 <p>
 Since Java 6, that function is part of the platform with <a href="https://www.jcp.org/en/jsr/detail?id=269">JSR 269</a> (<em><a href="http://docs.oracle.com/javase/6/docs/api/javax/annotation/processing/package-summary.html">javax.annotation.processing</a></em> package, reference implementation part of the <a href="https://jcp.org/aboutJava/communityprocess/mrel/jsr269/index2.html">Java SE</a> distribution).
 The contributed processing can be executed along compilation.
 With Java SE 8, the historical APT packaging and specific tool <a href="http://openjdk.java.net/jeps/117">is removed</a> (after <a href="docs.oracle.com/javase/7/docs/technotes/guides/apt/">deprecation in Java SE 7</a>).